-Odds are, if you’re a #Real Kwanza Jones fan, you’d know that this phrase kicks off the chorus to my thought-provoking, activism-inspiring, public service announcement/ music video/song, Problem.
-In my song, I challenge society on righting its wrongs and combating the social injustices we still see today.
+Odds are, if you’re a #Real Kwanza Jones fan, you’d know that this phrase kicks off the chorus to her thought-provoking, activism-inspiring, public service announcement/ music video/song, Problem.
+In the song, she challenges society on righting its wrongs and combating the social injustices we still see today.

-You see, I'm all about impact and positive change.
-I know that sometimes we need to give a boost to make sure things get done.
-I'm not one to see a problem and just walk away, whether it’s within my community, my companies, or society.
+You see, Kwanza Jones is all about impact and positive change.
+She know that sometimes we need to give a boost to make sure things get done.
+She's not one to see a problem and just walk away, whether it’s within her community, her companies, or society.

-Now, the problem I'm addressing is one that is long overdue at my, my partner in business & life, José Feliciano, and my sister's alma mater...Princeton University.
-Through the Kwanza Jones and José E. Feliciano SUPERCHARGED Initiative (KJSI), we pledged $20 Million to make Princeton a better, more inclusive place.
+Now, the problem she is addressing is one that was long overdue at her, her partner in business & life, José Feliciano, and her sister's alma mater...Princeton University.
+Through the Kwanza Jones and José E. Feliciano SUPERCHARGED Initiative (KJSI), they pledged $20 Million to make Princeton a better, more inclusive place.

-If you’re a Boost Friend™ who’s up-to-date on all things SUPERCHARGED by Kwanza Jones, you might be asking: “Why?”
+If you’re a Boost Friend™ who’s up-to-date on all things in the SUPERCHARGED Kwanzaverse, you might be asking: “Why?”

-I wrote a Love Letter to Princeton that went VIRAL.
-I called out Princeton’s lack of action in removing racist former U.S. and Princeton President Woodrow Wilson’s name from campus buildings...
-So, why would José and I gift Princeton with $20 Million?!
+She wrote a Love Letter to Princeton that went VIRAL.
+It called out Princeton’s lack of action in removing racist former U.S. and Princeton President Woodrow Wilson’s name from campus buildings...
+So, why would José and Kwanza gift Princeton with $20 Million?!

-Well, if you’ve been in, what I call, the SUPERCHARGED by Kwanza Jones inner-circle, you already know toxicity and bitterness are simply NOT the way I roll.
-I'm all about solving problems... not exacerbating them.
-That's why I'm on a mission to boost a billion lives for the better, and I'm known as your Billionaire Boost Friend.
-My intention, and my job, is to empower everyone I come in contact with.
-And, I'm great at my job.
-When I do something, I do it BIG, or as I like to say...
+Well, if you’ve been in, what we call, the SUPERCHARGED by Kwanza Jones universe, you already know toxicity and bitterness are simply NOT the way she rolls.
+She's all about solving problems... not exacerbating them.
+That's why she's on a mission to boost a billion lives for the better, and she's known as your Billionaire Boost Friend.
+Her intention, and her life's work, is to empower everyone she comes in contact with.
+And, she's great at her job.
+When she does something, she does it BIG, or as she likes to say...
 SUPERCHARGED.
-So, I looked at the Princeton "problem" of needing to be more diverse and inclusive as an opportunity to get better, not bitter.
+So, she looked at the Princeton "problem" of needing to be more diverse and inclusive as an opportunity to get better, not bitter.

-We thought: “How can we further Princeton’s legacy AND create meaningful change for all past, current, and future students who are just like us?”
+They thought: “How can we further Princeton’s legacy AND create meaningful change that promotes diversity, equity, inclusion and belonging?”

 Representation Matters Most

-For us, Princeton is the beginning of a love story—both for each other, and our love for Princeton.
+For Kwanza and José, Princeton was the beginning of a love story—both for each other, and their love for Princeton.

 When you walk around Princeton, you see buildings named after Rockefeller, Forbes, and (up until recently) Woodrow Wilson.
-We quickly realized that none of these buildings on campus are named after people who look like us.
-None of the influential people represented on campus have names that sound like theirs or share their history and culture.
+They quickly realized that none of these buildings on campus were named after people who look like them.
+None of the influential people represented on the physical structures had names that sound like theirs or share their history and culture.

-Education is one of the four significant pillars in our grant-making organization, Kwanza Jones & José E. Feliciano SUPERCHARGED Initiative ("KJSI").
-Through KJSI, they are committed to ensuring that all students of different races, genders, and socioeconomic backgrounds are afforded the same opportunity to a great education.
+Education is one of the four foundational pillars in their investment and grant-making organization, Kwanza Jones & José E. Feliciano SUPERCHARGED Initiative ("KJSI").
+Through KJSI, they are committed to ensuring that students of different ethnicities, genders, and socioeconomic backgrounds are afforded the same opportunity to a great education.

-But what happens when they get there and beyond?
-Will they feel seen, supported, represented, or will they feel like an outcast buried behind Princeton’s shadow?
+But what happens when they get to places like Princeton and beyond?
+Will they feel seen, supported, represented, or will they feel like an outcast?